Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

 > We return true from the execute method, to let akka know that we handled the command successfully.

-To be able to send money the business requirements specified that; *The transaction fee for a successful money deposit is €0.25.
+To be able to send money from one account to another the business requirements specified that; *The transaction fee for a successful money deposit is €0.25.
 The minimum amount of money allowed to transfer is €1.00.
 Which means that the minimum amount of money allowed to exit a bank account is €1.25*.
 We can model these requirements as specifications as:

 ```csharp